Crypto-TII/TLS1.3/MAKECERTS.md

 # Certificate generation

+(for a method to create Certificate Chains without using OpenSSL see *makecertchain* directory)

 Python scripts are provided to use the OpenSSL tool (V3.5+) to generate Certificate Chains for use by TiigerTLS

 A TLS-friendly certificate chain consists of 3 links, the end-user certificate, the intermediate certificate and the root certificate.